depscloud/deps.cloud/content/en/docs/services/tracker.md

 This allows you to leverage the Swagger UI to easily browse the API and it's operations.
 For convenience, this has been embedded below.

-**NOTE:** `api.deps.cloud` require use of the `HTTPS` scheme.
-I was unable to find a way to make this the default so be sure to switch.

 {{< swaggerui src="https://api.deps.cloud/swagger/v1alpha/tracker/tracker.swagger.json" >}}